megabyte112/megabyte112-mc-resourcepack/README.md

 UPDATING:

-You can get the auto updater from here https://github.com/megabyte112/megabyte112-RP-updater/releases
+You can get the auto updater from here: https://github.com/megabyte112/megabyte112-RP-updater/releases